ddev/ddev/docs/content/users/usage/troubleshooting.md

 You should then be able to start your DDEV machine.

-## `ddev version` Shows the old version
+## `ddev --version` shows an old version

-If you have installed the latest version of DDEV, and when you check the actual version with `ddev version`, it shows an older version, please refer to [Why do I have an old DDEV?](./faq.md#why-do-i-have-an-old-ddev)
+If you have installed the latest version of DDEV, but when you check the actual version with `ddev --version`, it shows an older version, please refer to [Why do I have an old DDEV?](./faq.md#why-do-i-have-an-old-ddev)

 ## Trouble Building Dockerfiles